Oppzippy/WoWVideoSplitter/README.md

 # WoWVideoSplitter

+Splits video recordings of World of Warcraft raids into separate video files.
+Timing is determined by a WarcraftLogs report and the creation time of the video.

 * Options:
   * -i, --input PATH         Video file input  [required]
   * -r, --report TEXT        WarcraftLogs report id  [required]